xonixx/xonixx.github.io/makesure-vs-just.md

 [Problem](...)

-Makesure uses shell (instead of own programming language) and relies on shell variables (instead of own kind of variables).
+Makesure uses shell (instead of its own programming language) and relies on shell variables (instead of its own kind of variables).

 The idiomatic solution to the described problem using [parameterized goals](https://maximullaris.com/parameterized_goals.html):